Domingo (producer): History

-In 2007 Domingo released his 3rd studio album The Most Underrated.
-It features Big Daddy Kane, Joell Ortiz, Canibus, Termanology, Immortal Technique, The Beatnuts, Kool G Rap, Brother Ali, and others.
+In 2007 Domingo, released his third studio album, The Most Underrated.
+It features Big Daddy Kane, Joell Ortiz, Canibus, Termanology, Immortal Technique, the Beatnuts, Kool G Rap, Brother Ali, and others.

-Domingo resurfaced with a new album in 2014 entitled Same Game New Rules, The album features Kool G Rap, KRS-One, R.A. the Rugged Man, Sean Price, M.O.P., Prodigy, Chris Rivers (Big Pun's son), Hell Razah, Ras Kass, AZ, Necro, Action Bronson, Sadat X, Rahzel and more.
+Domingo resurfaced with a new album in 2014 titled Same Game New Rules, featuring Kool G Rap, KRS-One, R.A. the Rugged Man, Sean Price, M.O.P., Prodigy, Chris Rivers (Big Pun's son), Hell Razah, Ras Kass, AZ, Necro, Action Bronson, Sadat X, Rahzel and more.

-Also in December 2014 Domingo released an Ep dedicated to the memory of rapper Big Pun entitled Bronx Legends Never Die.
-The Ep was highly regarded as a classic ep.
+Also in December 2014, Domingo released an extended play EP recording dedicated to the memory of rapper Big Pun and titled Bronx Legends Never Die.

-In 2015 it was a busy year for Domingo as he took the reins as a promoter and created the company That's Hip Hop LLC and put on 2 sold out concerts in the city of Pittsburgh, PA.
+In 2015, Domingo took the reins as a promoter and created the company That's Hip Hop, which held two sold-out concerts in Pittsburgh, Pennsylvania.

-He also won an ASCAP Rhythm & Blues award for his participation in the Drake song All Me.
+Domingo won an ASCAP R&B award for his participation in the Drake song All Me.

-In October 2015 Domingo went and got Brooklyn rapper Joell Ortiz to do an album that was released thru That's Hip Hop in first quarter 2016.
+In October 2015, Domingo convinced Brooklyn rapper Joell Ortiz to undertake an album released through That's Hip Hop in early 2016.

-In 2017 Domingo kept Hip Hop alive by releasing albums from Chris Rivers the son of Big Pun entitled "Delorean".
-He also released an album from Denzil Porter "Semantics Of Mr. Porter and Whispers "Whismonoxide" making his imprint That's Hip Hop LLC and ThatsHipHopMusic.com a household name.
+In 2017 Domingo released albums from Chris Rivers, son of Big Pun, titled Delorean.
+He also released an album from Denzil Porter, Semantics of Mr. Porter and Whispers "Whismonoxide".